GuillaumeDeffrennes/DesPD/README.md

 pandas >= 1.2.5

 # Usage
-A detailed discussion can be found in: "G. Deffrennes, K. Terayama, T. Abe, R. Tamura, A machine learning-based classification approach for phase diagram prediction, Manuscript submitted for publication".
+A detailed discussion can be found in: "G. Deffrennes, K. Terayama, T. Abe, R. Tamura, A machine learning-based classification approach for phase diagram prediction, Manuscript submitted for publication. https://arxiv.org/abs/2201.01932".

 For each point of interest, the script simply requires the composition of the elements and the temperature (see the example input file for the formatting).